U.S. billionaire green activist shifts from bomb thrower to team player

 Much of that effort was spent attacking Republican candidate Ken Cuccinelli, who as state attorney general launched an investigation against a University of Virginia climate-change researcher.
 But NextGen didn't just hit Cuccinelli on climate: the group ran ads criticizing his record on birth control, gun control and ethics.
 That campaign will serve as a blueprint for this fall's efforts, NextGen staffers said.

-(Additional reporting by Rory Carroll in San Francisco, editing by Ross Colvin)
+(Additional reporting by Valerie Volcovici in Washington and Rory Carroll in San Francisco, editing by Ross Colvin)